 I like romance.
 I don’t even mind if it’s the main plotline.
-Love stories make me happy and the romance genre gets zero respect despite amazingly skilled writers, a function of sexism I’m not getting into right now.
+Love stories make me happy.
+The romance genre gets zero respect despite amazingly skilled writers, a function of sexism I’m not getting into right now.
 Even the mysteries and horror stories I choose have love connections and relationship subplots.
-I want people and relationship stories, even if they’re set amidst zombie carnage.
+I want people and relationship stories, even amidst zombie carnage.

-I used to be embarrassed by the number of books I have around the house, but with e-books came the solution.
+I used to be embarrassed by the number of books I have around the house, but e-books brought the solution.
 No one knows the little tablet you’re toting has hundreds of books stored inside.
-Technology is amazing although you don’t technically own the e-books.
-Rather, you have lifetime access, until you die or the company goes under.
+Technology is terrific, although you don’t technically own the e-books.
+Instead, you have lifetime access until you die or the company becomes insolvent.
 Fingers crossed for Kindle.

-I went through a time in my life where the only books I’d read were dark and ugly.
-True stories or fiction, the books hurt; they were about misery and dysfunction and pain.
+There was a time in my life when the only books I’d read were dark and ugly.
+Truth or fiction, the books hurt; they were about misery, dysfunction, and pain.
 I thought they’d be an outlet for the darkness inside but reading them made things worse.
 As it turns out, counterbalancing with light is a better choice.
 Wallowing in the pit, even a fictional one, isn’t helpful.

-When things in my life seem especially dire, I turn to the shelves with the oldest of the books – meaning the ones I’ve had the longest.
-I have some that are technically older including an enormously dictionary I bought at a garage sale, but the shelves I focus on when I’m in distress are those that hold the children’s books.
+When things in my life seem especially dire, I turn to the shelves with the oldest of books – meaning the ones I’ve had the longest.
+I have some that are technically older, including an enormous dictionary I bought at a garage sale, but the shelves I focus on when I’m in distress are those that hold the children’s books.

 I find rereading meditative.
 I sink into the words and drift away from the world.
-I’m no longer myself, I’m in the book, unaware of things around and inside me.
-I’ve always read this way; the book takes over and I vanish.
+I’m in the book, no longer myself, unaware of things around and inside.
+I’ve always read this way; the book takes over, and I vanish..

 I used to be ashamed of my tastes.
-They seemed simple, wrong, like so many of the things I do.
-I’d hide the books I loved; I worried people would look down on me for my fiction choices.
-This is an advantage of recovery and age.
+They seemed simple, wrong like so many of the things I do.
+I’d hide the books I loved; I worried people would look down on my choices.
+That’s one advantage of recovery and age.
 You start to worry less about what other people think.
 At least, that’s the plan.

 I like books with a happy ever after.
 Sue me.
-There’s enough dark and ugly in the world.
-I don’t need to seek it out when I’m doing something I like.
+There’s dark and dire in the world already.
+I don’t need it in my escapes.